basp/pixie/README.md

     Matrix4x4.RotateX(MathF.PI / 5);
 ```

+This will behave just like you would assume it would if you forget about the
+whole reverse multiplying thingy.

 ### Some new concepts
 There are a few new important classes that are not really part of **TRTC** but
 inspired from **pbrt** instead.
 The `Primitive` class is used to combine a